uos/ceres_robot/ceres_localization/README.md

 ### 5. Make sure the map you need is on the roboter

- It should lay in the ceres_localization/maps folder
+ It should lay in the ceres_localization/maps folder.
  ```
  (on the roboter)